 Swelling 131.8% from 2012 to 2019, China’s deficit with Brazil grew at the fastest pace.
 China’s negative net exports with Australia rose 52.7% trailed by a 23.4% expansion in red ink with Taiwan and a 17.9% increase caused by Switzerland.

 China saw its country-specific deficits shrink with three top trade partners: Angola (down -28%), South Korea (down -22.8%) and Saudi Arabia (down -16.7%).

 See also China’s Top 10 Imports, China’s Top Trading Partners, China’s Top 10 Exports and China’s Top 10 Major Export Companies

-External Debt (for specified countries), CEIC Data.
-Accessed on August 7, 2019
+CEIC Data, External Debt (for specified countries).
+Accessed on March 14, 2019